BVantur/inspektify/README.md

 ## 1. Presentation type

-By default, the library detects the shake gesture of the device and shows the list of network transactions that happened within the app.
+By default, the library detects the shake gesture on mobile devices or listens for a shortcut `SHIFT + CONTROL + D` on desktop to show the list of network transactions that happened within the app.
 But we want to enable developers to override this behavior if that suits them better.
 That is why we introduced `presentationType` configuration to our Inspektify configuration.

 You can choose between

-**PresentationType.AutoShake** // selected by default
+**PresentationType.AutoDetect** // selected by default

 or